 On August 12, 2015, a major explosion occurred in the port of Tianjin, China.
 We own and operate a diodes manufacturing facility in Tianjin near the port.
 The shockwave of the explosion resulted in some damage to the facility and caused a temporary shutdown.
-As more fully described in Note 8 to our consolidated financial statements, we recorded a loss of \$5.4 million related to this incident.
+As more fully described in Note 8 to the consolidated financial statements, we recorded a loss of \$5.4 million related to this incident in 2015.
 The temporary shutdown adversely impacted revenues and margins of our Diodes segment (and total Vishay) for the year ended December 31, 2015.
+We received insurance payments totaling \$13.4 million and recognized a gain of \$8.8 million related to this incident and the insurance proceeds received in 2016.